Our Garden

 A note on tomato + jalapeño foliage and Lulee

 Tomato leaves and stems contain solanine (mildly toxic to dogs in quantity — ripe red tomatoes are safe).
 Jalapeño plants are in the same family.
-Practical reality: most dogs ignore tomato foliage entirely, and the raised bed makes access harder.
+Practical reality: most dogs ignore tomato foliage entirely, and the raised bed (and jalapeño's grow bag) make access harder.
 We'll keep an eye on Lulee around the garden but the risk is low.
 ASPCA recommends contacting their poison control line at (888) 426-4435 if you ever suspect ingestion.